Tishacy/High-throughput-data-search/README.md

 ## Introduction

-This repo is doing data preparation for SUNXING's graduate design.
+This repo is used to get genus names by sequencing matching using [Ribosomal Database Project (RDP)](http://rdp.cme.msu.edu/seqmatch/seqmatch_intro.jsp).
 All source code are contained in `src` folder.

 - `dataset`: a directory to store the original dataset as well as the code generated files.
 - `img`: a directory to store images used in `Searching Data.ipynb`, in order to describe the workflow.